paul-bogdan/PipelineExecutor/README.md

 ### Prerequisites
 - .NET SDK (version matching the solution configuration, e.g., .NET Core or .NET Framework — check the `.sln` file).
 - An IDE or editor that supports C# (e.g., Visual Studio, Rider, VS Code with C# plugin).

+## Usage

+1. Inspect the `PipelineExecutorDemo` project for example code — this demonstrates how to use the core library.
+2. In your own project, reference the `PipelineExecutor` library (as a project reference or via compiled DLL).
+3. Define pipelines using the provided types/interfaces (e.g., tasks, operations, stages).
+4. Execute them through the executor.
+5. *(Optional)* Extend/customize task types, error handling, logging, etc.

 ### Installation
 ```bash